BlockScience/Risk-Adjusted-Bonding-Curves/Paper/1_EcosystemRoles.md

 **Project Administrator** can be assigned by the Project Owner to act on their behalf and run the project.
 In this role the Project Administrator is also responsible for the approval of milestones and settlements of payments.
 A **Bond Administrator** on the other hand is equivalent to the traditional finance role of a fund administrator.
 This agent may be one or more entities or persons, or a system like a governance DAO.
 The role is assigned by the Bond Issuer.
 The Bond Administrator is responsible for authorizing projects for funding, fund disbursements and facilitating settlements.
 They facilitate the governance of the bond.

 These two roles can be generalized under the **Administrator** role which is characterized by performing bond or project administration, reporting on bond or project performance against milestones, evaluating claims, and the ability to change bond or project parameters or terminate bond or project life.

-Administrators are explicitly excluded from participating in the *Bond-to-Mint* mechanism, *Burn-to-Withdraw* mechanism, and holding tokens due to reasons detailed in Operational Requirement 1.<a href="glossary.md#note22" id="note22ref"><sup>22</sup></a>

 #### **Adminstrator** Mechanism Action Space:
 1. Attestation<a href="glossary.md#note13" id="note13ref"><sup>13</sup></a>